jingwenhuang96/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/cloudwatch.md

 - Can create CloudWatch dashboards of metrics

 ### CloudWatch EC2 Detailed monitoring
-- EC2 instance metrics have metrics “every 5 minutes”
+- EC2 instance metrics have metrics “every 5 minutes”; for additional charge, could send metrics with 1 minute interval.
+- All EC2 instances send key health and performance metrics to CW.
+Could retrieve data even EC2 terminated.
 - With detailed monitoring (for a cost), you get data “every 1 minute”
 - Use detailed monitoring if you want to more prompt scale your ASG!
 - The AWS Free Tier allows us to have 10 detailed monitoring metrics
 - **Note:** EC2 Memory usage is by default not pushed (must be pushed from inside the instance as a custom metric)

+#### Host-level metrics
+- Default EC2 host-level metrics: CPU, network, disk, and status check
+- Use the CW agent for OS-level metrics ike memory usage, processes, and CPU idle time.

-### AWS CloudWatch Custom Metrics
+### AWS CloudWatch Custom Metrics - use CW Agent
 - Possibility to define and send your own custom metrics to CloudWatch
 - Ability to use dimensions (attributes) to segment metrics
     - Instance.id